 Harris calls herself an underdog with momentum during a fundraiser speech

-PITTSFIELD, MA — In her first fundraiser since becoming her party’s candidate for president, Vice President Kamala Harris on Saturday called herself the underdog in the race but predicted that she and Democrats would win in November.
+PITTSFIELD, Mass. — In her first fundraiser since becoming her party’s candidate for president, Vice President Harris on Saturday called herself the underdog in the race but predicted that she and Democrats would win in November.

 "We got a fight ahead of us and we are the underdogs in this race," she said Saturday afternoon at the Colonial Theatre.
 "But this is a people-powered campaign and we have momentum."